 3. Exposure to Dirt: The Hygiene Hypothesis

 The hygiene hypothesis suggests that when children do not get exposed to enough dirt and microbes their immune systems do not develop properly.
-The scientist who proposed this theory connected it with allergies, but others have expanded it to include autoimmunity, gut problems, and more.
+The scientist who proposed this theory connected it with allergies, but others have expanded it to include autoimmunity, gut concerns, and more.
 A hyper-hygienic lifestyle combined with exposure to environmental toxins, disruptions to gut microbiota, and a lack of vitamin D may lead to leaky gut.
 This hypothesis states that the combination of these factors may lead to autoimmune diseases.

 Another hypothesis behind leaky gut is that various things in a person’s lifestyle promote leaky gut.
 These include drinking excess alcohol, medication, or stress.